“If it is measured it is a fact, otherwise it is an opinion.” Barney Jankelson

 Patients are made to sleep and are studied in a very unnatural setting with 2 belts around their chest and abdomen, and many recording electrodes on their face and body.
 They are coerced to sleep supine even though it might not be their habitual sleeping posture, and we already know from the literature that more SB-RMMA episodes will be elicited when subjects are lying on their backs.
 Patients with Upper Airway Resistance (UARS) usually adopt positional strategies (e.g. prone or side sleeping) and partly because of their anxious personalities and/or inherent low arousal thresholds, they, unlike their obstructive sleep apnea (OSA) counterparts, have great difficulty adjusting to this environment.
 Many returned sleep data which the reporting sleep physician often dismissed for ‘first night syndrome’ requiring expensive re-tests.
 Ironically, UARS patients because of inspiratory flow limitations and respiratory effort-related arousals (RERAs) report the most SB and are the ones who are more likely to have comorbid TMD rather than their OSA counterparts .

 Realize also the PSG report is but a snapshot of a single night’s RMMA activity whilst the night–to-night variability of SB is but well documented.
-Another more alarming revelation for the interested dental clinician is RMMA index (i.e. number of RMMA episodes per hr. of sleep) that is being scored has been shown to have poor correlation with waking symptomology (transient morning headaches and masticatory muscle myalgia) and pain related to TMD .
+Another more alarming revelation for the interested dental clinician is RMMA index (i.e. number of RMMA episodes per hr. of sleep) that is being scored has been shown to have poor correlation with waking symptomology (transient morning headaches and masticatory muscle myalgia) and pain related to TMD.
+In fact, patients with SB with low frequency RMMA have higher risks for orofacial pain and headache than patients with a high frequency of RMMA .

 The continual search for pragmatic clinical tools in the diagnosis of bruxism: Quo vadis?